-For any liquids you’re putting in your checked luggage, I highly recommend putting them in plastic zip-top bags in case the bottles leak during the flight.
+For any liquids you’re putting in your checked luggage, I highly recommend putting them in plastic zip-top bags or toiletry bags in case the bottles leak during the flight.
 The last thing you want on arrival is a bag full of clothes covered in shampoo and sunscreen.

 Things you should and shouldn’t pack in your carry-on

 Even if you’re checking luggage, there are certain things that should always stay with you.
 Things like jewelry, money, credit cards, ID, passport, medications.

 For a complete list, read here for what to pack in your carry-on bag.

 On the other hand, certain things should never go in your carry-on bag, so pack them in your checked luggage.
 Things like liquids over 3.4 ounces (100ml), sharp objects like scissors or tools, and most sporting equipment.